helmutkaufmann/wn-media-plugin/README.md

 to the extension.
 Valid extensions are *jpg, gif, tiff* and *webp*.
 If the respective image format supports compression, the *quality* can be explicitly set.

-Consequence: If you specify an explicit *exentions*, the browser might not be able to display it due to lack of functionality (e.g. webp images on certain Safari versions).
+Consequence: If you specify an explicit *exentsion*, the browser might not be able to display it due to lack of functionality (e.g. *webp* images on certain Safari versions).

 The following [Intervention](http://image.intervention.io) filters are currently available.
 See the Intervention [website](http://image.intervention.io) for additional information.